timajwilliams/timajwilliams.github.io/_posts/2025-08-04-agent-self-improvement.md

 The most direct form of evolution involves the agent's core reasoning capabilities.
 Rather than relying on expensive human-annotated training data, these systems employ clever self-play mechanisms.
 In one approach called SCA (Self-Correcting Agents), the model alternates between two roles: a "Challenger" that generates complex coding problems and an "Executor" that solves them.
 Successful solutions become training data, creating a self-improvement loop that's both cost-effective and targeted to areas where the model struggles.

 ### 2. Context - Memory and Prompt Optimisation
 Context evolution operates on two levels. **Memory evolution** asks "how should we store, forget, and retrieve past experiences to stay informed?"
-Advanced systems like Mem0 implement sophisticated pipelines that extract key facts from recent interactions and decide whether to ADD new knowledge, MERGE redundant information, or DELETE contradictions.
+Advanced systems like [Mem0](https://arxiv.org/abs/2504.19413) implement pipelines that extract key facts from recent interactions and decide whether to ADD new knowledge, MERGE redundant information, or DELETE contradictions.

 **Prompt optimisation** focuses on "how can we phrase instructions so the LLM behaves better?"
-Frameworks like DSPy treat entire workflows as graphs where sub-prompts are jointly optimised for global objectives.
+Frameworks like DSPy treat entire workflows as graphs where sub-prompts are jointly optimised over global objectives.

 ### 3. Tools - From User to Creator
 Agents are transitioning from being just tool users to autonomous tool makers.
 This progression is explored along three axes: